-This policy has been developed in consultation with staff, pupils and parents.
+This policy has been developed in consultation with staff, children and parents.
 The consultation and policy development process involved the following steps:

-1. Review - the school leadership team pulled together all relevant information including relevant national and local guidance
+- 1. Review the school leadership team pulled together all relevant information including relevant national and local guidance - 2.
+Staff consultation all school staff were given the opportunity to look at the policy and make recommendations

-- 2. Staff consultation all school staff were given the opportunity to look at the policy and make recommendations - 3.
-Parent/stakeholder consultation -the draft policy was shared with parents/stakeholders and views were collected through an electronic survey.
-The results from this informed modification to the policy. - Pupil consultation we investigated what exactly pupils want from their RSE. - 5.
+- 3. Parent/stakeholder consultation -the draft policy was shared with parents/stakeholders and views were collected through an electronic survey.
+The results from this informed modification to the policy. - Child consultation - 5.
 Ratification once amendments were made, the policy was shared with governors and ratified